soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 }) %>
 ```
-soa.cm.fileUploadFormRow
+soa.cm.fileUploadFormRow<br/>
-•   `fileUploadFormRow` is a set of HTML objects that can contain a file upload element, helper text, and a tooltip.
+* `fileUploadFormRow` is a set of HTML objects that can contain a file upload element, helper text, and a tooltip.
 It is enclosed in a paragraph.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.fileUploadFormRow({
     "name" : "avatar",